British Standard Whitworth

 British Standard Whitworth (BSW) is a screw thread standard that uses imperial (inch-based) units.
 It was devised and specified by British engineer Joseph Whitworth in 1841, making it the world's first national screw thread standard.
 It became widely adopted across the United Kingdom and its former colonies, influencing engineering practices globally.
-BSW also laid the foundation for several related thread standards, including British Standard Fine (BSF),British Standard Pipe (BSP), British Standard Conduit (BSCon) and British Standard Copper (BSCopper) threads.
+BSW also laid the foundation for several related thread standards, including British Standard Fine (BSF), British Standard Pipe (BSP), British Standard Conduit (BSCon) and British Standard Copper (BSCopper) threads.
 Although largely superseded by metric standards in modern engineering, BSW remains in use in restoration, vintage machinery, and certain legacy industries.

 History

 The Whitworth thread was the world's first national screw thread standard, devised and specified by Joseph Whitworth in 1841.
-Until then, the only standardization was what little had been done by individual people and companies, with some companies' in-house standards spreading a bit within their industries.
+Until then, the only standardization was what little had been done by individual people and companies, with some companies' in-house standards spreading to a limited extent within their industries.
 Whitworth's new standard specified a 55° thread angle and a thread depth of 0.640327p and a radius of 0.137329p, where p is the pitch.
 The thread pitch increases with diameter in steps specified on a chart.

 The Whitworth thread system was later to be adopted as a British Standard to become British Standard Whitworth (BSW).
 An example of the use of the Whitworth thread are the Royal Navy's Crimean War gunboats.
 These are the first instance of mass-production techniques being applied to marine engineering, as the following quotation from the obituary from The Times of 24 January 1887 for Sir Joseph Whitworth (1803–1887) shows:

 The Crimean War began, and Sir Charles Napier demanded of the Admiralty 120 gunboats, each with engines of 60 horsepower, for the campaign of 1855 in the Baltic.
 There were just ninety days in which to meet this requisition, and, short as the time was, the building of the gunboats presented no difficulty.
 It was otherwise however with the engines, and the Admiralty were in despair.
 Suddenly, by a flash of the mechanical genius which was inherent in him, the late Mr John Penn solved the difficulty, and solved it quite easily.
 He had a pair of engines on hand of the exact size.
 He took them to pieces and he distributed the parts among the best machine shops in the country, telling each to make ninety sets exactly in all respects to the sample.
 The orders were executed with unfailing regularity, and he actually completed ninety sets of engines of 60 horsepower in ninety days – a feat which made the great Continental Powers stare with wonder, and which was possible only because the Whitworth standards of measurement and of accuracy and finish were by that time thoroughly recognised and established throughout the country.